KavinAgrawal/nodejs-cardgame/README.md

 # nodejs-cardgame
-A nodejs app for card game.
+A nodejs and typescript based card game.